tily/dht11-to-mode/README.md

 INTERVAL=<Interval in seconds>
 ```

-Then you can start service as follow:
+Then you can start service as follows:

 ```
 systemctl start dht11-to-mode